exercism/javascript/exercises/concept/high-score-board/.docs/instructions.md

 ## 3. Remove players from a score board

-If a player did not visit the arcade hall for one year, they are removed from the high score board.
+If players violate the rules of the arcade hall, they are manually removed from the high score board.
 Define `removePlayer` which takes 2 parameters:

 - The first parameter is an existing score board object.